In response to the COVID-19 crisis, the Michigan Department of Education (MDE) is providing School Mental Health Resources.

 In this day and age, the impact of a student's mental health on his/her ability to learn and achieve academically is becoming more and more widely understood, accepted, and addressed.
 In order for students to achieve at their greatest potential, they must be educated in a safe and emotionally healthy environment.

 This page offers resources, links, materials, and websites that are related to mental health and its importance in the school setting.
-For further information about mental health and youth, see the Centers for Disease Control.

 Social and Emotional Learning (SEL) Competencies and Support Documents